irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 -----

-# Crook (3/5):
+# Crook (2/5):

 | Vanilla (9th card) | Gilza (9th card) |
 | -------- | -------- |
 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook_vanilla.png)  |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook.png)   |

 ### Changes Summary
 Added 75% AP chance to allow for easier stacking of this statistic with Surefire, or Silencer AP skills.
 This perk deck was significantly improved via indirect buffs to the Ghost's artfull dodger sub-tree, allowing you to both gain dodge cheaper, and also gaining armor on dodge from the new tier 4 Revitalised skill.
-Imrpoved trigger for the underdog skill also allows you to get 2 tap armor on DS with the standard Balistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.
+Imrpoved trigger for the Underdog skill also allows you to get 2 tap armor on DS with the standard Balistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app